odeum/odeum-code/docs/Mission-statement.md

 but a mission to do something amazing.
 Something new, something exiting, and through that mission give something back to a development community we have been a part of since 1995.

-The thought for ODEUM CodeJS originated in the need for a new UI and UX for ODEUM Web Apps.
-This thought evolved slowly into, not just wanting to produce something that we would own and be able to use, but something that others would be able to use and contribute to.
+The idea of ODEUM CodeJS originated in the need for a new UI and UX for ODEUM Web Apps.
+This idea evolved slowly into, not just wanting to produce something that we would own and be able to use, but something that others would be able to use and contribute to.

 So the idea of open sourcing our work began to evolve.
 And the ideas just kept flowing in.